flipmcf/CasterPak/ROADMAP.md

 ## Phase A: Correctness — IN PROGRESS

-Verify locally, then in Docker (see `Readme.md` Testing/Debugging sections):
+**Dev cycle:** Docker is the default test surface — it's what actually gets deployed, so it's what the 1-5 checklist below is scored against.
+Local bare-metal is a debug tool only, never the pass/fail check.

-`./run.sh` (bare gunicorn) → VLC playback check → `docker-compose build --no-cache` →
+1. `docker-compose build --no-cache` → `docker-compose up -d` → run through checklist items 1-5.
-`docker-compose up -d` → VLC playback check again.
-Drop to `./bin/python -m flask run` only when actively debugging a failure, not for routine verification.
+2. If an item fails: drop to `./bin/python -m flask run` locally (single-threaded dev server, real tracebacks — see `Readme.md` Debugging section) to find and fix the bug.
+3. Rebuild and re-verify the same item in Docker before checking it off.
+Never check off an item on the strength of a local-only pass.

 1. [ ] Single-bitrate baseline — `master.m3u8` on one file, confirm playback.
 2. [ ] `/abr/` Tier 2, warm cache — renditions AND HLS cache (manifest + `.ts`) already exist.